ehas1/pydurf/README.md

-# PyDurf
-Like Python speaking Python, with two modes.

 ## About PyDurf

 Python esoteric programming using len(), bool(), and list operations -- inspired by PyFuck

 PyDurf is an esoteric Python dialect that generates valid Python code using only builtin functions and a minimal character set.
 It's inspired by @wanquizhu but takes a different approach by leveraging Python's builtin function string representations.
 It's been a ton of fun exploring this and I hope you find it enjoyable.

 ## Overview